martian-cloud/tharsis-docs/docs/cli/tharsis/commands.md

 Currently, the CLI supports the following commands:

 ```
 apply            Apply a single run.
 configure        Set, update, or remove a profile.
 destroy          Destroy the workspace state.
 group            Do operations on groups.
+module           Do operations on a terraform module.
 plan             Create a speculative plan
 provider         Do operations on a terraform provider.
 run              Do operations on runs.
+service-account  Create an authentication token for a service account.
 sso              Log in to the OAuth2 provider and return an authentication token
 workspace        Do operations on workspaces.
 ```

 :::tip